stonepros/stone/doc/radosgw/ldap-auth.rst

 .. versionadded:: Jewel

-You can delegate the Ceph Object Gateway authentication to an LDAP server.
+You can delegate the Stone Object Gateway authentication to an LDAP server.

 How it works
 ============

-The Ceph Object Gateway extracts the users LDAP credentials from a token.
+The Stone Object Gateway extracts the users LDAP credentials from a token.
 A search filter is constructed with the user name.
-The Ceph Object Gateway uses the configured service account to search the directory for a matching entry.
-If an entry is found, the Ceph Object Gateway attempts to bind to the found distinguished name with the password from the token.
-If the credentials are valid, the bind will succeed, and the Ceph Object Gateway will grant access and radosgw-user will be created with the provided username.
+The Stone Object Gateway uses the configured service account to search the directory for a matching entry.
+If an entry is found, the Stone Object Gateway attempts to bind to the found distinguished name with the password from the token.
+If the credentials are valid, the bind will succeed, and the Stone Object Gateway will grant access and radosgw-user will be created with the provided username.

 You can limit the allowed users by setting the base for the search to a